oblivia-simplex/feral_machines/posts/c_interview.md

 interdisciplinary means for revising, and ideally revitalizing, discourse about gendered identity, labour and bodily experience.

-This summer, I corresponded with Lucca Fraser, Halifax-based theorist, scholar and programmer, and one of the members of Laboria Cuboniks, about her vision for XFM and some of the implications of technofeminist critique considered more broadly – including its relation to aesthetics, online discourse, activism and
+This summer, I corresponded with Olivia Olivia Lucca Fraser, Halifax-based theorist, scholar and programmer, and one of the members of Laboria Cuboniks, about her vision for XFM and some of the implications of technofeminist critique considered more broadly – including its relation to aesthetics, online discourse, activism and